Bleeky/dokoiko/readme.md

 # Dokoiko

 Dokoiko is a blogging project using Laravel MVC framework.
-Currently working using Laravel 5.
+Currently working using **Laravel 5**.

+It's free, and a nice way to share your stuff, why not ?

 ## Features implemented

-For the moment the project includes :
+Those are the main project features :

-- Articles editing and publishing
+- Articles editing and publishing (thanks to the **Froala editor**).
+Write awesome stuff !
-- Pictures publishing, with a navigation grid
+- Pictures publishing with a navigation grid.
+Share your best moments !
+- Comments system using Disqus.
-- Video publishing, using the user's Youtube account
+- Video publishing using the administrator Youtube account.
+- Map markers showing the administrator travels.
+Show where you've been !
-- Readers mail sending
+- Visitors mail sending.
+Get in touch !
+- Multi-administrators system, for managing the blog together **#fun** !

+Feel free to propose new features !

 ## Work in progress

-Currently under developpement using Laravel 5, the following features are to be implemented soon :
+Those features are currently in development (or planning to be) :

+- Search bar.
+Get some stuff easily and quickly.
+- Articles hashtags.
+Why not ?
-- Better and easier personalisation features
+- Better and easier personalisation features.
+It's open-source after all.
-- NewsLetter, or RSS feed (still in discussion)
+- NewsLetter, or RSS feed (still in discussion).
-- English support
+- English support.
+Because French is complicated.

 # Deployment

-After cloning the depot, setup the Laravel project and it's dependencies by using :
+After cloning the depot, setup the Laravel project and it's dependencies by using the Composer Package Manager :

 ```bash
 composer install
 ```

+*How to install Composer [here](https://getcomposer.org/doc/00-intro.md).*

-Then download the other dependencies by using Node Package Manager :
+Then download the other dependencies ~~(Again ?!)~~ by using the Node Package Manager :

 ```bash
 sudo npm install
 ```

+*How to install Npm [here](http://nodejs.org/download/).*

-You can now compile the project stylesheets and moving the ressources where they've to be.
+You can now compile the project stylesheets and moving the resources where they've to be.

 ```bash
 gulp
 ```

-## Design and preview
+# Design and preview

 Coming soon.